azurata09/azurata.me/content/about.md

 ## Profile

-I'm a student learning computer engineering in Future University Hakodate since April 2021.
+I'm a student learning computer science in Future University Hakodate since April 2021.

-In former, I was learning in prefectural school in Okinawa, Japan until March 2021.
+In former, I was learning in prefectural high school in Okinawa, Japan until March 2021.

-I'm interested in Entertainment content with ICT.
+I'm interested in ubiquitous computing and entertainment systems with it.

 ## Skills

 - Web Frontend
-- Object-Oriented-Programming
-- Networking
+- ITRON Application

 ## Awards

-- ET Software Design Robot Contest in Okinawa, Grand Champion
+- ET Software Design Robot Contest 2019 in Okinawa, Grand Champion

 ## Qualified